Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final – KION546

 Nadal’s 22nd major arrived in Paris a year ago, two days after he turned 36.
 He has been sidelined since January by a hip injury and had arthroscopic surgery on June 2.

-As if all of that weren’t enough, Djokovic’s triumph on Sunday also means he will return to No. 1 in the ATP rankings on Monday, replacing Carlos Alcaraz.
+Djokovic’s triumph on Sunday means he will return to No. 1 in the ATP rankings on Monday, replacing Carlos Alcaraz.
 Djokovic already has spent more weeks at the top spot than any player — man or woman — since the inception of computerized tennis rankings a half-century ago.

 It was Djokovic who eliminated Alcaraz in the semifinals on Thursday, wearing him down over two thrilling sets until the 20-year-old Spaniard’s body cramped up badly.
 Alcaraz continued to play, but the scores of the last two sets of the four-set match told the story: 6-1, 6-1.